- 1 Polished Pencil Skirt

 Travel-Sized Tissue Packs

 Real talk: Unless you’re in a luxury hotel or fine dining establishment, you shouldn’t expect Hong Kong rest rooms to have toilet paper.
 Plus, many street-food vendors don’t hand out napkins, so expect sticky fingers when you sample those egg waffles and fish balls.
 That’s why a few travel packs of tissues are an HK must-have.
-The Kleenex Go Pack includes an eight-pack of soft, three-ply disposable tissues in a variety of colors and a small, packable size that can be tucked into your handbag or coat pocket.
+The Kleenex Go Pack includes ten soft, three-ply disposable tissues and a small, packable size that can be tucked into your handbag or coat pocket.
 Naturally, they can also be called into duty for sniffles, makeup malfunctions, or just everyday clumsiness.

 Cute and Comfortable Flats